stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 ### Admissibility basics

-Let's analyze this admissibility graph:
+Let's start with the following admissibility graph, which has some parent-child relationships but no dependencies.

 ```mermaid
 flowchart TD